 The Wubeizhi consists of five parts.
 In the first part, traditional military books are critically inspected, like the "Seven Military Classics", the Wujing zongyao 武經總要, Taibaiyin jing 太白陰經, and Huqianjing 虎鈐經.
 In general, Mao esteems the classical book Sunzi bingfa 孫子兵法 as the most genuine and important military book.

 In the second part, Mao Yuanyi presents a lot of material though all ages to give examples of practical warfare, in strategy and tactics.
 In the third part, he deals with battle tactics and training.
 In 319 illustrations, the author shows the wide range of battle tactics through the ages.
-The selection of soldiers, their grouping, reward and punishment, battalion signs, and practical training is broadly explained.
-A lot of examples are taken from the books Jixiao xinshu 紀效新書 and Lianbing shiji 練兵實紀.
-An important point which Mao stressed is that soldiers have first checked their suitability, before assigning them to a battalion.
+The selection of soldiers, their grouping, reward and punishment, battalion signals, and practical training are broadly explained.
+Numerous examples are taken from the books Jixiao xinshu 紀效新書 and Lianbing shiji 練兵實紀.
+An important point which Mao stressed is that soldiers had first to be checked as to their suitability, before assigning them to a battalion.

 In the fourth part of the book, garrisons, campaigning, attack and defence, warfare with water and fire, the soldiers' pay, and the supply of horses and grain is dealt with.
 The author describes signals, firearms, riverine transport, military colonies, and even the medical service for horses.
 In the last part, divination in war is described, which is a very interesting aspect of military thought in ancient China.
 Another topic of the last chapter is the deployment of troops through different terrain, and how an army on the march and in temporary camps could be protected against hostile attacks.